eztam-/BitCrackOSX/README.md

 - **Batch Size** The batch Size should be slowly increased until the live stats shown on the teminal start to update less frequently and then switched back one step.
 Also monitor the MKey/s while doing that.
 The batch size should be changed in Helpers.swift by only modifying the multiplicator `public static let PRIV_KEY_BATCH_SIZE = Helpers.getSharedDevice().maxThreadsPerThreadgroup.width * 128`
 - **Keys per Thread** This should be choosen as high as possible.
 Slowly increase until the app crashes because the GPU runs out of memory.
 Then go one step back.Unfortunately this cannot be made dynamically configurable.
 And also unfortunately, there are two places where this needs to be updated and maintaned at the same number.
 One is the MAX_KEYS_PER_THREAD constant in secp256k1.metal nd the other is KEYS_PER_THREAD in Properties.swift

+If the high GPU utilization of the keysearch slows down all the other apps of your computer, and you would like to work on the same computer, and you don't need high performance, then you could reduce the batch size step by step to a point where your computer becomes more responsive.

 ## Roadmap